By Micah Lucas

 Sellers who stipulate that all their employees must be offered a position in the new organization can be potentially lowering the deal value or make it more difficult to hit certain metrics that impact future payments from buyer to seller post close.
 For example, a selling organization that staffs to projected revenue will bring less value to a buying organization than the seller who runs lean on staff.
 However, if a seller has a solid business reason for intentional overstaffing, such as signed contracts that have yet to become active, the case can be made to the buyer that the new organization will be able to accommodate immediate account starts and expansions.

-In many cases, it takes only three years for the entire staff of the acquired company to turnover.
-For that reason, buyers need to plan for that result.
 The buyer’s geographic staffing needs to be accounted for in the analysis of at-risk employees as well.
-For example, if the acquiring company wants to expand to an IT skills desert, it will need to move aggressively to keep senior people on both sides of the transaction as they will be needed in the new region.
+For example, if the acquiring company wants to expand to an IT skills desert, it will need to move aggressively to keep that talent on both sides of the transaction as they will be needed in the new region.

 Whether you are a potential buyer or an interested seller, don’t leave money on the negotiating table by overlooking the value of your human capital.
 It may well be one of your most important bargaining chips.